 Despite being closed for awhile in 2016 due to falling concrete, the Domes are once again open.
 The egg-shaped conservatories contain three ecosystems – tropical, desert and “show” dome.
 The collections at the domes are vast, large, healthy and very… Continue Reading →

+As of Dec.
+2020, the museum is closed.
+Its collection has been moved to the Cedarburg History Museum.
 The Chudnow Museum of Yesteryear is strangely hidden in plain site.
-Two doors down from the Catholic Financial Life building and directly across Highway 43 from the Milwaukee Courthouse, the museum is incredibly easy to overlook.
-The museum was founded… Continue Reading →
+Two doors down from the Catholic Financial Life building and directly… Continue Reading →

 The Milwaukee Latino Arts Inc. center is just a stone’s throw from the Third Ward.
 This community center contains a small gallery featuring work of Latino artists.
 Additionally, they offer numerous concerts of both traditional and contemporary Latin American music,… Continue Reading →